oscarhealth/graphql-mock-factory/README.md

   // By default, `mockConnection` returns the number of requested nodes.
   // Note that `hasNextPage` and `hasPreviousPage` behave as expected.

-  import { mockServer, mockConnection, getBaseMockForRelayField } from 'graphql-mock-factory';
+  import { mockServer, mockConnection, getRelayMock } from 'graphql-mock-factory';

   ...